CreaLink-SEPM/crealink/README.md

 -Login and Registration, Email verification.
 - User Profile, edit account, change password.
-- Add friends and view details of others' accounts.
+- Follow friends and view details of others' accounts.
 - Explore Page to view the most popular posts, as well as a search tool.
 - View, Create, Delete, Update, and Interact with posts.
 - Responsive design for mobile and desktop UI.